Towards quantum advantage via topological data analysis: Possibilities and challenges for implementations

-Thus, when possible it is advisable to avoid using sparse access when having first proof-of-principle demonstrations of quantum advantage in mind, which we propose can be done as follows.
-Specifically, it is possible to trade-off the required number of ancilla qubits for some amount of precompilation and some extra depth of the precompiled circuit, in the following two ways.
+When possible it is therefore advantageous to avoid using sparse access when having first proof-of-principle demonstrations of quantum advantage in mind.
+One way of doing so is to add an extra precompilation step that finds a suitable decomposition of the input matrix.
+In particular, one can trade-off the required number of ancilla qubits for some amount of precompilation and some extra depth of the precompiled circuit, in the following two ways.
 First, one could decompose the input matrix in terms of a linear combination of unitaries, and use related techniques for Hamiltonian simulation of such input matrices~\cite{berry:hs}.
 This brings the required number of qubits down from $2n + r + 1$ to $n + \log(m)$, where $m$ is the number of terms in the linear combination of unitaries.
 Secondly, one could decompose the input matrix in terms of a sum of local Hamiltonians and use Hamiltonian simulation based on the Trotter-Suzuki formula.
 This brings the required number of qubits down from $2n + r + 1$ to~$n$.
 Thus, both approaches can halve the number of required qubits, however, one has to be careful as finding such decompositions may constitute a dominating overhead.